Des choses étranges tombent du ciel

 Red Sunsets, Blue Moons.

-To demonstrate the scientific method of explanation take for instance, those red sunsets and blue moons that occurred in 1883 and for several years afterwards.
-Four hundred and ninety two pages of a report of the Royal society were given to demonstrate that they were caused by the eruption of the volcano of Krakatoa, in the Straits of Sunda, which occurred mardi 28.
+To demonstrate the scientific method of explanation take for instance, those red sunsets and blue moons that occurred in en and for several years afterwards.
+Four hundred and ninety two pages of a report of the Royal society were given to demonstrate that they were caused by the eruption of the volcano of Krakatoa, in the Straits of Sunda, which occurred le .
 But the red sunsets and blue moons occurred seven years after that and within that seven years in which they disappeared.
 What became of the volcanic dust in those years?
 And then the Annual Register and Knowledge are quoted to show that the same atmospheric effects were seen in Trinidad a short time before the eruption and in Natal, South Africa, as long as six months before Krakatoa blew its head off.

 Numerous instances are given of vast falls of yellow substances upon the earth of an apparently extra mundane character.
 The scientists said they were snows colored with pollen.
-Nevertheless the Monthly Weather Review, mai 1877, reported a golden yellow fall of February 27, 1877, at Peckloh, Germany, in which four kinds of organism, not pollen, were the coloring matter — minute things shaped like arrows, coffee beans, horns and disks.
+Nevertheless the Monthly Weather Review, en , reported a golden yellow fall of February 27, 1877, at Peckloh, Germany, in which four kinds of organism, not pollen, were the coloring matter — minute things shaped like arrows, coffee beans, horns and disks.
 Might they not have been symbols, hieroglyphs shattered from their original shapes by the earth's atmospheric pressure?

 Black Rain and Snow.